 The key to timely tax reliefs is timely deployment.
 It’s an aspect that EIS fund managers are acutely aware of.
 But the best managers are also committed to making the best investment decisions for their investors.
 And in this market, that can take time, typically up to 18 months.

-We are less than six months from the end of the 2018/19 tax year, and many advisers are looking to invest into an EIS portfolio with full deployment in this tax year.
+We are less than six months from the end of the 2018/19 tax year, and many advisers are looking to invest into an EIS fund with full deployment in this tax year.
 Perhaps you are one of them.
 Looking at the current offers in the market, this is possible in a small number of funds.
 But the question is, is it advisable?

 To answer that question, you should think about the quality of the deals into which your clients’ funds are being invested, as well as the quantity.